olitech1010/rayvalley-html-css-js-project-tut/README.md

 - Each page has its own HTML file
 - All pages share the same header and footer structure
 - Consistent navigation across all pages
+- Footer includes: About, Quick Links, Contact Info, and Social Media

 **CSS File**
 - All styles in one file for simplicity
 - Organized by sections with comments
 - CSS variables at the top
+- Responsive design with mobile-first approach

 **JavaScript File**
 - Separate file for better organization